Halo 2 Mausoleum of the Arbiter

 - Built Level Blockout using BSP Geometry Brushes and a Blockout Tools plugin for Unreal Engine 4

 Following a deep analysis of the original level, I wanted to create further ways for the player to traverse the level through object placement, creating additional areas for the player and enemies to use as cover and/or use to gain an advantage in combat (i.e. getting on the higher ground).
-A further improvement I wanted to make was to create a much darker, sombre scene using lighting settings.
+A further improvement I wanted to make was to create a much darker, sombre scene using lighting methods.

 Design and Development Process